Seldon method for writing

 This does that - creating complex sentences

-The strategy can be used as part of a whole school writing strategy and is suitable for Stages 4, 5 or 6.
+Suitable for Stages 4, 5 or 6, the strategy can be used as part of a whole school writing strategy.
 The strategy improves students’ confidence in their ability to write and provides a tool to create complex sentences that reflect analysis and depth of thought.

 Teachers can use the strategy with the Gradual Release of Responsibility model, which is a helpful framework to understand what explicit instruction can look like.
 This model is based on the understanding that, as we learn new content, the responsibility shifts from primarily sitting with the teacher as the model or expert, to the responsibility sitting with the student as they take on independence in their learning and application.

-The 'Seldon Method: Bubble Theory' videos show applications to teaching and learning in English and PDHPE, explaining how you can use the strategy in the classroom.
+The 'Seldon Method: Bubble Theory' videos show applications to teaching and learning in English and PDHPE, explaining how to use the strategy in the classroom.

 In the classroom - English